Invisible-Computers/image-gallery/HowToBuildAnApp.md

-#### Device types
+### Device types

-* `BLACK_AND_WHITE_SCREEN_800X480` - This device type requires you to render a 800x480 image.
+* `BLACK_AND_WHITE_SCREEN_800X480` - This device type requires you to render an 800x480 image.
+The image may be in color or greyscale, but it will be converted to black and white before being displayed on the screen.

+* `BLACK_AND_WHITE_SCREEN_960X640` - This device type requires you to render a 960x640 image.
 The image may be in color or greyscale, but it will be converted to black and white before being displayed on the screen.